kiegroup/github-action-build-chain/README.md

 ## Execution

 It is possible to execute build-chain flow anywhere you want (just remember your machine would need to meet requirements to execute commands).
-In order to execute it locally (wherever) you just run `env GITHUB_TOKEN=%TOKEN% ./bin/build-chain.js -df=%DEFINITION_FILE% -url=%GITHUB_EVENT_URL%` where:
+In order to execute it locally (wherever) you just run `env GITHUB_TOKEN=%TOKEN% ./bin/build-chain-cli.js -df=%DEFINITION_FILE% -url=%GITHUB_EVENT_URL%` where:

 - %TOKEN%: is your personal token, like `1e2ca1ac1252121d83fbe69ab3c4dd92bcb1ae32`.
 - %GITHUB_EVENT_URL%: the url to your event to test, like `https://github.com/kiegroup/kogito-images/pull/220`.
 - %DEFINITION_FILE%: The workflow definition file path, it can be a path in the filesystem or a URL to the file.

-So the final command would look like `env GITHUB_TOKEN=3e6ce1ac1772121d83fbe69ab3c4dd92dad1ae40 ./bin/build-chain.js -df=https://raw.githubusercontent.com/kiegroup/droolsjbpm-build-bootstrap/master/.ci/pull-request-config.yaml -url=https://github.com/kiegroup/lienzo-core/pull/3`.
+So the final command would look like `env GITHUB_TOKEN=3e6ce1ac1772121d83fbe69ab3c4dd92dad1ae40 ./bin/build-chain-cli.js -df=https://raw.githubusercontent.com/kiegroup/droolsjbpm-build-bootstrap/master/.ci/pull-request-config.yaml build pr -url=https://github.com/kiegroup/lienzo-core/pull/3`.

 ### Local execution